Hohlgangsanlage 8: Post-liberation and present day

 In July 1946, the States of Jersey opened the tunnels to the public.
 In 1961, the Royal Court ruled that the subterranean complex belonged to the private owners of the land above it, and Ho8 fell under private ownership.
 The complex was restored, with a collection of Occupation memorabilia and a museum and memorial to the occupation being set up.
 In 2001, a permanent exhibit called "Captive Island" was unveiled in the tunnel complex, detailing everyday life for civilians in Jersey before, during and after the occupation of Jersey.
-Today, Ho8 is generally referred to as the "Jersey War Tunnels".
+Today, Ho8 is generally referred to as the "Jersey War Tunnels" or just "The war tunnels".
 The Jersey War Tunnels has also housed military vehicles such as a Char B1 bis tank, which served in Jersey with the Panzer-Abteilung 213 during the occupation which was on loan from The Tank Museum.
 As of March 2012 there is also a replica Stug III assault gun owned by the war tunnels.